 How to prepare

-Boil the water and add the lemon peel.
-Cover the pot for 3 to 5 minutes, and then drink while still warm, without sweetening.
+Bring the water to a boil, then add the lemon peel.
+Cover and let it steep for 3 to 5 minutes, then drink it warm without adding any sweeteners.

 8. Cumin tea

-Cumin tea is rich in luteolin and apigenin, which contain anti-inflammatory and antispasmodic actions.
-These help to relieve nausea, cramping, and gases, especially when caused by irritable bowel syndrome.
+Cumin tea is rich in compounds like luteolin and apigenin, which have anti-inflammatory and antispasmodic effects.
+These can help relieve nausea, cramping, and gas, especially when related to irritable bowel syndrome (IBS).

 Ingredients